systemstree/systemschange-sustainabletech/content/docs/phases/phase-4.md

 ---
 title: Phase-4 [Design interventions to reduce the gap between vision and current reality]
 description: >
   This phase translates the vision and leverage insights into concrete, measurable goals and a detailed action plan.
-It outlines specific actions, timelines, and responsible parties, setting the roadmap for progress.
+It outlines specific actions, timelines, and responsible parties, setting the roadmap for sustainable tech.
 weight: 4
 ---

 ## Objective

-To collaboratively identify the most impactful intervention points (leverages) within the constructed CLD.
+To collaboratively identify the most impactful intervention, for the leverages that are identified in phase-3.

 ## Process

 These steps guide the development of effective interventions within critical leverage points.

-- **Prioritize leverage points:** Based on data gathered in previous phases (Vision/Values/Purpose, current reality, identifying leverages), design interventions that work on those leverages.
+- **Prioritize leverage points:** Based on data gathered in previous phases (Vision/Values/Purpose, current reality, identified leverages), design interventions that work on those leverages.
 Focus on systems and processes most influential in driving sustainability progress.

 - **Solution design workshop:** Engage cross-functional teams (tech, operations, policy, sustainability experts) in a collaborative workshop to come up with multiple interventions per leverage point.